fight; violence; gang; street; crew; crime; bikey; organised; weapon; knife;

 of gang life

-- Some gang members can be quite violent with other gangs of people who they see as threatening or opposed to them.
-Street fights might escalate to using knives and even guns.
+- Some gang members can be quite violent with other gangs of people who they see as threatening or belonging to a group who they think are opposed to them.
+Street fights might escalate to use of knives and even guns.

-- Some gangs of young people do illegal things such as shop lifting, house breaking, theft of cars, assaulting others.
+- Some groups of kids frequently do illegal things such as shop lifting, house breaking, theft of cars, assaulting others (sometiems in order to be inducted or accepted into a gang).

 These are the groups that many in the community fear and want to have punished by the law.

-Fear of these gangs can make it difficult for other groups of people who just want to have fun together.
-Young people who just hand out in public spaces, like shopping centres, often find they are asked to move on, or are blamed for the bad behaviour of others (gangs).
+Fear of these gangs can make it difficult for other groups of kids who just want to have fun together.

 Whether you joined a gang or just incidentally became part of one, you may now decide that you don't want to be involved in that kind of lifestyle and culture any more.
 This may be harder than it sounds.
 Some gangs believe that once you are "in" you don't get out again.
 They may feel that you are betraying them somehow and might get them in trouble.
 They may also like to have power and control over you and resist you trying to get your individuality and leaving the gang.